biocorecrg/master_of_pores/docs/index.md

 The NanoPreprocess module comprises 8 main steps:

 - 1. *Read base-calling* with the algorithm of choice, using Albacore (https://nanoporetech.com) or Guppy (https://nanoporetech.com).
 This step can be run in parallel and the user can decide the number of files to be processed in a single job by using the command --granularity.
-- 2. *Filtering* of the resulting fastq files using Nanofilt (De Coster et al., 2018).
+- 2. *Filtering* of the resulting fastq files using Nanofilt (https://github.com/wdecoster/nanofilt).
 This step is optional and can be run in parallel.
-- 3. *Demultiplexing* of the fastq files using DeePlexiCon (Smith et al.).
-This step is optional, and can only be used if the libraries have been barcoded using the oligonucleotides used to train the deep neural classifier (https://github.com/Psy-Fer/deeplexicon)
+- 3. *Demultiplexing* of the fastq files using DeePlexiCon (https://github.com/Psy-Fer/deeplexicon).
+This step is optional, and can only be used if the libraries have been barcoded using the oligonucleotides used to train the deep neural classifier.
-- 4. *Quality control* of the base-called data using MinIONQC (Lanfear et al., 2019) and FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc).
+- 4. *Quality control* of the base-called data using MinIONQC (https://github.com/roblanf/minion_qc) and FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc).
 - 5. *Read mapping* to the reference genome or transcriptome using minimap2 (https://github.com/lh3/minimap2) or graphmap2 (https://github.com/lbcb-sci/graphmap2).
 - 6. Quality control on the alignment using NanoPlot (https://github.com/wdecoster/NanoPlot) and bam2stats (https://github.com/lpryszcz/bin).
-- 7. *Isoform quantification* using HTSeq(Anders et al., 2015)  (https://htseq.readthedocs.io/) or NanoCount (https://github.com/a-slide/NanoCount) which estimates transcript abundance using an expectation-maximization algorithm.
+- 7. *Isoform quantification* using HTSeq  (https://htseq.readthedocs.io/) or NanoCount (https://github.com/a-slide/NanoCount) which estimates transcript abundance using an expectation-maximization algorithm.
 Of note, NanoCount can only be run if the reads have been mapped to the transcriptome, using the flag --reference_type transcriptome.
 By default, reads are mapped to the genome and HTSeq is used to quantify per-gene counts.
 - 8. *Final report* of the data processing using multiQC (https://github.com/ewels/MultiQC) that combines the single quality controls done previously, as well as global run statistics.

 - ### Module 2: *NanoPolyA*
 This module takes as input the raw fast5 and produces polyA tail estimations using as input the raw fast5 reads

+The NanoPolyA module estimates polyA tail lengths using Nanopolish (https://github.com/jts/nanopolish) and Tailfindr (https://github.com/adnaniazi/tailfindr), producing a plain text file that includes polyA tail length estimates for each read, computed using both algorithms.

 - ### Module 3:  *NanoRNAmod*
-This module takes as input the raw FAST5 and BAM file generated during the pre-processing step, and produces a flat text file which includes the predicted RNA modifications
+This module takes as input the raw FAST5 and BAM file generated during the pre-processing step, and produces a flat text file which includes the predicted RNA modifications.

+The NanoRNAmod module predicts RNA modifications using Tombo (https://github.com/nanoporetech/tombo) and EpiNano (https://github.com/enovoa/EpiNano), producing a plain text file that is intersection of predicted sites both algorithms, to reduce the number of false positives.

 ## Reference
 If you use this tool please cite our pre-print: